coffeemug/defmacro/_posts/2019-03-26-startup-checklist.md

 new startup you hear about is bad. you will usually be right. you will never be successful."</span>

+1. Is it likely to be the most important company started this year?
+<br/><span class="annotation">__George Orwell__: "Whoever is winning
+at the moment will always seem to be invincible."</span>

 ---

 _Thanks to [Darryl Ramm][] for feedback on this post._